 - For those who have only seen the special editions of Star Wars, it's weird seeing English writing on things like the tractor beam instead of the Aurebesh that later replaced it.
 It's also a little weird hearing Han Solo say things like "I'll see you in hell" in The Empire Strikes Back without the "nine Corellian hells" backstory.
 Of course, you can file such things under Translation Convention.
 Justified in canon according to the Hyperspace Article "The Written Word" this is the High Galactic Alphabet.
 As for use of the Greek Alphabet that is also justified as the Tionese writing system.

 - Even in the remastered versions, A New Hope still contains standard numerals on screen as the Death Star nears Yavin IV.
 Although they don't match up with the numbers the characters are saying.
+(Just pretend you're imagining them.)

 - The original Marvel Star Wars tie-in comic run had many of these, with mentions of "Sunday school" by Han Solo, Jaxxon talking about "space carrots" (implying that there were places not considered to be from space — which would be assumed to be Earth), and so on.

 - The Ewok Adventure live-action TV movies had real-world horses and animals.
+This is explained as humans not being the only species shared with Star Wars galaxy.

 - The Star Wars Holiday Special (which, thankfully, didn't directly reference Christmas, unlike the [thankfully non-canon] album pictured) had many examples of 20th-century Earth technology, ranging from eyeglasses, which are usually a rarity in the Star Wars Expanded Universe, to what appears to be a commercially available personal computer from the late 1970s.